From thrilling theme park rides to beach relaxation, there are plenty of things to do in Sentosa!

 Palawan Beach, Sentosa

-Casual eateries and fast food joints are aplenty in Sentosa, with its wide variety of food options.
+Casual eateries and fast food joints are aplenty in Sentosa, with its wide variety of dining options and restaurant types.
 But if you’re looking for something special, here are our picks – from lovely alfresco places by the water to celebrity chef concepts.

 Table65 is the first opening by famous chefs Richard van Oostenbrugge and Thomas Groot outside of the Netherlands, and it’s a one Michelin-starred experience.
 The fine-casual restaurant brings you a seat at the communal table with the chefs, so you can savour their creative take on modern European cuisine.
-At Forest, chef Sam Leong’s rainforest resto takes you on a mod-Chinese journey with one-of-a-kind signatures and flavours.
+At Syun, it’s all about fresh sushi and sashimi paired with exclusively brewed sakes or rare Japanese whiskeys.

 We’re big fans of FOC Sentosa for its breezy, beachfront space (it’s oh-so-romantic at night).
 The Mediterranean food never lets us down – you gotta try the paella! – and the ambience is simply beautiful.
-At Sofitel Singapore Sentosa Resort and Spa, The Cliff is a gorgeous place for exquisite pastas and wood-fired pizzas with a view of the waters beyond.
-And if you can’t get enough of Capella Singapore’s quiet beauty, linger a little longer at The Knolls for a lovely Mediterranean meal.
+At Sofitel Singapore Sentosa Resort and Spa, The Cliff is a gorgeous place for exquisite pasta and wood-fired pizzas with a view of the waters beyond.
+Or if you would rather get on the waters to enjoy that cool sea breeze, step aboard the Royal Albatross.
+Book yourself a spot and you’ll set sail as soon as the sun sets, clinking glasses as you’re bathed in golden hour light.

 When it’s a truly special occasion, head over to the idyllic Quayside Isle, which is situated in the exclusive Sentosa Cove.
 Here’s where you can take a breather from the bustle of the city and tuck into everything from Asian to European cuisines at casual cafes and fancy restaurants.